-- ICBA urges Congress to provide immediate relief for community banks from “demand letters” sent by plaintiffs’ law firms alleging violations of federal statutes including the Americans with Disabilities Act (ADA) as well as traditional patent assertion entities (PAEs) or patent trolls that focus on alleging flimsy patent infringement claims.
+- ICBA is committed to further raising community bank awareness and to providing resources to assist community banks in responding to demand letters sent by plaintiff law firms alleging violations of the Americans with Disabilities Act (ADA) accessibility requirements for electronic banking services as well as traditional patent assertion entities (PAE), or “patent trolls,” that allege unfounded patent infringement claims.

-- ICBA urges Congress to amend current law to ensure that vendors that sell products or services to community banks provide the appropriate warranties and indemnification to protect the end users from infringement claims.
+- ICBA urges Congress to amend current law to ensure that vendors that sell products or services to community banks provide the appropriate warranties and indemnification to protect end users from infringement claims.

 Community banks often white-label products that are purchased from vendors to serve their customers.
 As “end-users” of these products and services, community banks should not be on the hook for the infringement claims of PAEs.

 Community banks are especially vulnerable to the threat of legal action because they lack the resources and market power to fairly negotiate the protections they need when contracting with large sophisticated technology vendors.
 The vendors that provide these products and services to community banks often do not stand behind them.
-As a result, when a community bank is accused of infringement, the vendor, often is better situated to refute the claim, sits on the sidelines and refuses to defend their customers.
-Congress should enact new laws to ensure that vendors that sell products or services to community banks provide the appropriate warranties and indemnification to protect end-users from infringement claims.
+As a result, when a community bank is accused of infringement, the vendor, though better situated to refute the claim, sits on the sidelines and refuses to defend their customers.
+Congress should enact new laws to ensure that vendors that sell products or services to community banks provide the appropriate warranties and indemnification to protect end users from infringement claims.

-Staff Contacts: Aaron Stetter, Cary Whaley, Rhonda Thomas-Whitley
+Staff Contacts: Rhonda Thomas-Whitley and Steve Keen